New technology opens to a whole new set of investigations of biological wet samples|

 Most recently, a group from NIST (National Institute of Standards and Technology), led by Dr. Andrei Kolmakov, that included Christopher Arble (NIST), Dr. Alessia Matruglio (NIST guest researcher from CERIC-ERIC), and other collaborators from Elettra Sincrotrone Trieste co-authored a study reporting the most recent advances in fabrication and performance of a graphene encapsulation liquid cells, suitable for in-situ studies of hydrated biological samples with a broad array of analytical methods.
 They demonstrated successful characterisation of a variety of specimens, including mammalian and yeast cells, using multiple techniques, including SEM, fluorescence microscopy, X-ray fluorescence and Fourier Transform Infrared Spectromicroscopy at the TwinMic and the SISSI beamlines at the Italian CERIC Partner Facility, Elettra Sincrotrone Trieste.

 The new platform has allowed retaining the hydrated state of the sample long enough to enable X-ray fluorescence experiments, which typically take a few hours for a single-cell map and require high-vacuum conditions.
-These achievements are opening the road to a new type of measurements with different samples in a liquid environment.
+These achievements are opening the road to a new type of measurement with different samples in a liquid environment.